04 July 2022

 During the 2020 Covid pandemic, there was an exponential increase in the number of influencers and content creators surfacing on these platforms.
 They were seen garnering a huge number of followers and brand partnerships.

 With TV advertising decreasing and companies wanting to increase their digital brand awareness, brands nowadays reach out to influencers for promotions.
 Typically influencers receive freebies consisting of branded products as “PR packages” or affiliate coupon codes (customised with the influencer’s name) in exchange for the influencer promoting the brand’s product on their social platforms.
 This is referred to as a “Barter Collaboration” wherein an influencer receives a PR package and in return tries out the product or service and reviews it for the public.
 There is no money involved in this entire process.

 Section 194R of Income Tax Act, 1961 : Deduction of tax on benefit or perquisite in respect of business or profession

 194R.
 (1) Any person responsible for providing to a resident, any benefit or perquisite, whether convertible into money or not, arising from business or the exercise of a profession, by such resident, shall ensure that tax has been deducted in respect of such benefit or perquisite at the rate of 10% of the total value of such benefit or perquisite before providing the benefit or perquisite to such resident:

-If the total value of such benefit or perquisite is more than INR 20,000/- in a F.Y.
+If the total value of the benefit or perquisite provided or likely to be provided to a resident does not exceed INR 20,000/- in a financial year.